alexalgrund/LearningApp/README.md

 It is now also possible to use LearningApp as admin and create a new courses with admin rights.
 In curren situation the only thing missing are the specific enviroments for each individual course and this will be the last thing of the project.
 I got a couple weeks ago feedback and I am still working with some issues mentioned therein.

+To test LearningApp in fly.io as user create a new profile or log in with credentials:
+username: user
+password: useruser

+Te test LearningApp in fly.io as admin log in with credentials:
+username: admin
+password: adminadmin